conogi/COMP2156_Group15_Assignment/README.md

 any free CI tools you prefer (05 Point)

 6) Each member in a group will make atleast 10 commits and create 3 files on their branch \
-having appropriate commit message \
-and merge all branch changes to master branch. \
+having appropriate commit message and merge all branch changes to master branch. \
 NOTE: You will loss marks for less than 10 commits individual \
 Three file names for each group member will be in given below format:
-### Studentid_gb.txt (20 Points)
-- This file will contain information about George Brown college.
-Think of you own content.
+Studentid_gb.txt (20 Points) - This file will contain information about George Brown college.\
-### Studentid_devops.txt (20 Points)
-- This file will contain information about COMP 2156 DevOps course.
-Think of you own content.
+Studentid_devops.txt (20 Points) - This file will contain information about COMP 2156 DevOps course.\
-###git add Studentid_sdlc.txt (20 Points)
-- This file will contain details about important of learning DevOps engineer in software development cycle.
-Think of you own content.
+Studentid_sdlc.txt (20 Points) - This file will contain details about important of learning \
+DevOps engineer in software development cycle.\

 7) Update your local branch (PULL) from remote git repository after merging all branches from \
 all members and resolve any merge conflict whenever required.
 (10 Point)